 The global ocean-ice coupled model of the NCAR Community Climate System Model version 3 (CCSM3) forced with the 20CR is used as the primary tool in this study.
+The ocean model is a level-coordinate model based on the Parallel Ocean Program (POP).
+It solves the three-dimensional primitive equations under hydrostatic and Boussinesq approximations.
 The ocean model is divided into 40 vertical levels.
-Both the ocean and ice models have 320 longitudes and 384 latitudes on a displaced pole grid with a longitudinal resolution of about 1.0 degrees and a

-1 variable latitudinal resolution of approximately 0.3 degrees near the equator.
-See Doney et al. 2 (2007) for more detailed descriptions about the CCSM3 ocean-ice model (CCSM3_POP 3 hereafter).
-4 To spin up the model, a fully coupled (atmosphere-land-ocean-ice) CCSM3 control 5 experiment is performed for 700 years with the pre-industrial climate condition of the 1870s.
-The 6 700th year output of the CCSM3 spin-up run is then used to initialize the CCSM3_POP, which is 7 further integrated for 200 more years using the daily 20CR surface flux fields for the period of 8 1871-1900.
-To incorporate the impact of atmospheric noise, which plays a crucial role in the 9 thermohaline convection and deep-water formation in the North Atlantic sinking regions 10 [personal communication with Ping Chang], during the spin-up the surface forcing fields in each 11 model year are randomly selected from the period 1871 - 1900.
-In the 200 years of the 12 CCSM3_POP spin-up run, the simulated world ocean heat content in the upper 700m shows no 13 sign of drift after about 150 years.
-Nevertheless, the 900 years of spin-up may not be long 14 enough for deep oceans to reach a quasi-equilibrium state, if there is any.
-Therefore, to check 15 and ensure that there is no long-term model drift in the real-time experiments to be described 16 below, the CCSM3_POP spin-up run is continued for additional 138 years, which is referred to 17 as the reference experiment (EXP_REF).
-18 After the total of 900 years of spin-up runs, three model experiments are performed as 19 summarized in Table S1.
-In the control experiment (EXP_CTR), the CCSM3_POP is integrated 20 for 1871-2008 using the real-time daily 20CR surface flux fields.
-The next two experiments are 21 idealized experiments designed to understand the Atlantic Ocean heat content change with and without the influence of the northward heat transport change at 30°S. The remote ocean warming 22 experiment (EXP_REM) is identical to EXP_CTR except that the surface forcing fields north of
+The ice model, the NCAR Community Sea Ice Model version 5, is a dynamic-thermodynamic ice model that computes local growth rates of sea ice due to vertical conductive, radiative and turbulent fluxes.
+Both the ocean and ice models have 320 longitudes and 384 latitudes on a displaced pole grid with a longitudinal resolution of about 1.0 degrees and a variable latitudinal resolution of approximately 0.3 degrees near the equator.
+See Doney et al. (2007) for more detailed descriptions about the CCSM3 ocean-ice model (CCSM3_POP hereafter).
+To spin up the model, the fully coupled (atmosphere-land-ocean-ice) CCSM3 control experiment is performed for 700 years with the pre-industrial climate condition of the 1870s.
+The 700th year output of the CCSM3 spin-up run is then used to initialize the CCSM3_POP, which is further integrated for 200 more years using the daily 20CR surface flux fields for the period of 1871-1900.
+To incorporate the impact of atmospheric noise, which plays a crucial role in the thermohaline convection and deep-water formation in the North Atlantic sinking regions [personal communication with Ping Chang], during the spin-up the surface forcing fields in each model year are randomly selected from those during 1871 - 1900.
+In the 200 years of the CCSM3_POP spin-up run, the simulated world ocean heat content in the upper 700m shows no sign of drift after about 150 years.
+Nevertheless, the 900 years of spin-up may not be long enough for deep oceans to reach a quasi-equilibrium state, if there is any.
+Therefore, to check and ensure that there is no long-term model drift in the real-time experiments to be described below, the CCSM3_POP spin-up run is continued for additional 138 years, which is referred to as the reference experiment (EXP_REF).

-1 30°S are from the daily 20CR surface flux fields for the period of 1871-1900 exactly like forcing fields south of 30°S are from EXP_REF, whereas those north of 30°S are from
+After the total of 900 years of spin-up runs, three model experiments are performed as summarized in Table 1.
+In the control experiment (EXP_CTR), the CCSM3_POP is integrated for 1871-2008 using the real-time daily 20CR surface flux fields.
+The next two experiments are idealized experiments designed to understand the Atlantic Ocean heat content change with and without the influence of the northward heat transport change at 30°S. The remote ocean warming experiment (EXP_REM) is identical to EXP_CTR except that the surface forcing fields north of 30°S are from the daily 20CR surface flux fields for the period of 1871-1900 exactly like EXP_REF, whereas those south of 30°S are as in EXP_CTR.
+The Atlantic Ocean warming experiment (EXP_ATL) is also identical to EXP_CTR except that the surface forcing fields south of 30°S are from EXP_REF, whereas those north of 30°S are from EXP_CTR.
+Note that the Atlantic Ocean warms only through anomalous surface heating in EXP_ATL, and only through anomalous northward ocean heat transport at 30°S in EXP_REM, respectively.